TayebBou/E-Learning-Courses/README.md

 # LIVE HERE : https://e-learning-courses-pro-1.web.app/

-This project is an E-Learning Information System for professors to start virtual meeting and courses with React JS / TypeScript / Redux Toolkit / JSON / Material UI / Prime React / ESLint / CSS / Jitsi Meet External API.
+This project is an E-Learning Information System for professors to start virtual meeting and courses with React JS / TypeScript / Jitsi React SDK / Redux Toolkit / Prime React / Material UI / CSS / ESLint.

 All screen size are handled except for extra small screen size.
 I put some data in a JSON file to make the app reactive to data and make it a dynamic application instead of a satic one.
 I used the best react practices to develop the E-Learning Courses app.
 For the deployement I built the project with the `yarn build` commande and I deployed with Firebase, here the documentation for hosting and deploying your app in Firebase : https://firebase.google.com/docs/hosting/quickstart.

 Jitsi Meet is an alternative for ZOOM or GOOGLE MEET...
-It's an application used to start online meetings I used the hosted one and here is the documentation for Jitsi Meet External API : https://jitsi.github.io/handbook/docs/dev-guide/dev-guide-iframe
+It's an application used to start online meetings I used the hosted one and here is the documentation for Jitsi React SDK : https://jitsi.github.io/handbook/docs/dev-guide/dev-guide-react-sdk
 And the Jitsi Meet API Github : https://github.com/jitsi/jitsi-meet.

 ![ezgif-1-caff1f111feb](https://user-images.githubusercontent.com/52780772/117583264-c267f100-b0f5-11eb-8785-4cab6332daff.gif)